developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Specifies the format in which the barcode data is returned, binary data is returned in Data URI format with the appropriate mime type.
-This parameter is designed to be used primarily with image based symbologies (eg. Signature).
+This parameter is designed to be used primarily with image based symbologies (i.e. Signature).
 Binary data will not be output as keystrokes.
 Set a decode callback to receive scanned data.

 ####Values